Reviewed: 18th May 2016

 A note will be placed on your company’s public record, as you have to notify the Registrar of Companies for Scotland and the Accountant in Bankruptcy (AiB), of the court order.

 These are some of the main points to consider when court liquidation is threatened:

 If insolvency is looming and you don’t know which way to turn, our team of experts at Real Business Rescue can help.
-Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.

 The UK economy is likely to be plunged into recession in the aftermath of a No Deal Brexit, according to the Office for Budget Responsibility (OBR).Read More

 British Airways (BA) is facing the prospect of being fined more than £183 million for failures in relation to data protection laws.Read More